Enable Legacy Structure

 - Batch Compress Image Files (JPG, PNG, WebP) using TinyPNG.com to reduce image file sizes without losing quality.

 For background videos, you can configure a placeholder image to use while the video loads.
+This image will also show on mobile if the video is deactivated on mobile via theme settings Performance → Videos → Disable Video on Mobile (recommended).

 Avoid using video within the viewport on page load, if your design requires auto-playing video choose the most reasonable resolution for the video, adding an overlay can help make lower resolutions less noticeable.
 We also recommend using a local MP4 rather than loading the video from YouTube or Vimeo in this situation.